hello-APIRouter/dashboard/docs/en/latest/I18N_USER_GUIDE.md

 #
 -->

-The Apache APISIX Dashboard uses [@umijs/plugin-locale](https://umijs.org/plugins/plugin-locale) to solve the i18n issues, in order to make the i18n more clear and reasonable, we would recommend to obey the following rules
+The APIROUTER Dashboard uses [@umijs/plugin-locale](https://umijs.org/plugins/plugin-locale) to solve the i18n issues, in order to make the i18n more clear and reasonable, we would recommend to obey the following rules

 ## Location of locale configuration